osg-htc/technology/docs/software/koji-workflow.md

 ### Promoting Builds from Development -> Testing

-Only OSG Software and Release Team members can promote builds from development to testing.
+Software team members can promote any package to testing.

+To promote from development to testing:

 #### Using *osg-promote*